 This is a very good question.
 Both sides do not want war because they realise how destructive it will be for both of them.
 The danger is that a miscalculation might lead to a confrontation which both sides do not want to have.
 A mistake could easily lead to the big explosion.
 The Israeli-Lebanese front, I believe, is the most dangerous front as far as the Arab-Israeli conflict is concerned.

-How do you think the superpowers (in-particular the U.S administration) and regional powers such as Saudi Arabia and Iran, would react to an escalation between the two sides?
+How do you think the superpowers including the U.S administration and regional powers such as Saudi Arabia and Iran, would react to an escalation between the two sides?
 How would they be able to prevent the conflict from breaking out?

 They cannot do much to prevent a potential conflict.
 As said, I believe that the real danger is that a miscalculation by either Israel or Hezbollah will lead to war.
 Miscalculations are difficult to prevent and if war breaks out, then the Israeli response will be massive, aimed, among other things, at creating such destruction in Lebanon that the international community feel obliged to interfere quickly to stop the destruction.